-Hansel Union Consulting is an organization dedicated to serving families, children, and adults with intellectual and neurological, and developmental disabilities.
-Hansel Union Consulting has over 35 years of experience in the human service field and was the first organization in Virginia to offer Behavioral, Speech, Recreational, Psychological, and Occupational therapies in one wrap-around service.
+Hansel Union Consulting is an organization that serves families, children, and adults with intellectual, neurological, and developmental disabilities.
+Hansel Union Consulting has over 35 years of experience in the human service field and was the first organization in Virginia to offer Behavioral, Speech, Recreational, Occupational, Physical, and Psychology therapies in one wrap-around service.
 We are an equal employment employer and do not discriminate based on race, age, gender, sexual orientation, or otherwise.

 Hansel Union Consulting Psychology Therapist Responsibilities:

 - Experience administering, scoring, and interpreting results from clinical screening assessments that provide guidance for a final diagnostic impression.

 - Ability to complete clinical interviews to gather information necessary to complete a final psychological evaluation report.

 - Complete appropriate documentation including, but not limited to, contact logs, quarterly reports, and final dispositions

 - Abide by the discipline-specific licensing board’s Code of Ethics (i.e., Virginia Board of Medicine, Virginia Board of Social Work, or Virginia Board of Counseling, Depart of Health Professionals).